farazeid/skill-arcade/README.md

 - **Rich Data Collection:** Every action and observation is recorded, creating detailed episode logs that are invaluable for imitation learning and behavioural research.
 - **Asynchronous Data Pipeline:** A multi-worker asynchronous queue ensures that game performance remains high by uploading observations and database entries to the cloud without blocking the game loop.
 - **Extensible Game Environments:** Easily add new games by leveraging the [Gymnasium](https://gymnasium.farama.org/) interface.
 Includes classic Atari games and custom environments like the Tower of Hanoi.
-- **User Authentication:** Sign up and log in with email, with all user data managed through Firebase Authentication.
-Currently, authentication is password-less as the website is intended for research purposes-only.
 - **Automated Cloud Deployment:** A sophisticated CI/CD pipeline using GitHub Actions automatically builds, tests, and deploys the entire stack to Google Cloud and Firebase.
 - **Ephemeral Preview Environments:** Every pull request automatically spins up a fully functional, isolated preview environment for seamless review and testing.